40 Using the Quick EMUlator (QEMU)

 Should you need to start, stop, or restart the NFS share, you can use the following commands:

-The following command starts the NFS share:
+To start the NFS share:

 runqemu-export-rootfs start file-system-location

-The following command stops the NFS share:
+To stop the NFS share:

 runqemu-export-rootfs stop file-system-location

-The following command restarts the NFS share:
+To restart the NFS share:

 runqemu-export-rootfs restart file-system-location

-4.7 QEMU CPU Compatibility Under KVM¶
+40.7 QEMU CPU Compatibility Under KVM

 By default, the QEMU build compiles for and targets 64-bit and x86 Intel Core2 Duo processors and 32-bit x86 Intel Pentium II processors.
 QEMU builds for and targets these CPU types because they display a broad range of CPU feature compatibility with many commonly used CPUs.